henry2004y/KeyNotes/contents/wave.md

 ### Cold MHD

-Recall that the slow mode vanishes in cold MHD, and the fast mode moves at Alfvén speed.
 By ignoring pressure, gravity, viscosity and rotation, we have

 $$
 \begin{aligned}